 Hi, I'm Luke Burns

 I study math and physics, and code some.
-My work is on Github .
-Below is a list of projects of mine.
-You're welcome to open an issue, or fork and submit a pull request with improvements.
+Most of my work is on Github .
+Below is a list of projects I've worked on.
+If you see a Github icon , please feel free to open an issue, or fork and submit a pull request with improvements.

 Maxwell's equations are universal for locally conserved quantities